danielmolina81/nosql-challenge/README.md

     3 	Newham 	711
     4 	Swale 	686

-Requirements
-Part 1: Database and Jupyter Notebook Set Up (15 points) To receive all points, your Jupyter notebook setup file must have all of the following:

-    Include the mongoimport command text you used to import establishments.json in a markdown cell at the beginning of your Jupyter notebook file (3 points)ok

-    The mongoimport command text correctly drops any existing establishments collection before importing establishments.json into MongoDB (2 points)ok

-    The database is named uk_food and the collection is named establishments (2 points)ok

-    Correctly imports PyMongo and Pretty Print (2 points)ok

-    An instance of the Mongo Client is created (1 point)ok

-    Lists the databases you have in Mongo, which includes uk_food (1 point)ok

-    Lists the collection(s) in the uk_food database, which includes establishments in the output (1 point)ok

-    Uses find_one() and pprint to display one document in the establishments collection (2 points)ok

-    The establishments collection is assigned to a variable (1 point)ok

-Part 2: Update the Database (20 points)
-To receive all points, your Jupyter notebook setup file must have all of the following:

-    The supplied data for the "Penang Flavours" restaurant is correctly inserted into the establishments collection (3 points)

-    A query is performed to find the BusinessTypeID for "Restaurant/Cafe/Canteen" and returns only the BusinessTypeID and BusinessType fields (3 points)

-    The "Penang Flavours" document is updated with the correct value for BusinessTypeID (3 points)

-    A query is correctly performed to delete all the documents in the collection where "Dover Local Authority" is the value for LocalAuthorityName (3 points)

-    A count_documents() check is performed before and after the removal of the Dover documents to ensure the documents were removed (4 points)

-    An update_many() query is performed to convert the latitude and longitude fields from strings to decimal numbers and RatingValue to integers (4 points)

 Part 3: Exploratory Analysis (55 points)
 To receive all points, your Jupyter notebook analysis file must have all of the following: